Constraints on symplectic quasi-states: Introduction and results

 \begin{rem} If in the formulation of Theorem \ref{thm:Polterovich_restriction} we replace the Aarnes quasi-states corresponding to measures of the form $\frac13(\delta_a+\delta_b+\delta_c)$ by the median quasi-state from Example \ref{ex:median_QS}, then the conclusion is no longer true, since it can be easily shown that if $\zeta$ is the Entov--Polterovich symplectic quasi-state on $S^2\times S^2$, then its projections $\pi_{i*}\zeta$ both equal the median quasi-state. \end{rem}

-Certain constraints on Aarnes quasi-states were also proved in \cite{Dickstein_Zapolsky_Approx_QS_manifolds}. \emph{Ibid.}, we introduced, following a suggestion of L.\ Polterovich, the Wasserstein distance $W_1$ on the space of quasi-states on a given compact metric space $(X,d)$, namely
+Certain constraints on Aarnes quasi-states were also proved in \cite{Dickstein_Zapolsky_Approx_QS_manifolds}. \emph{Ibid.}, we introduced, following a suggestion of L.\ Polterovich, the Wasserstein distance\footnote{In the context of transportation theory, this is also known as the Kantorovich--Rubinstein distance.} $W_1$ on the space of quasi-states on a given compact metric space $(X,d)$, namely

 where $\Lip_1(X,d)$ is the collection of Lipschitz functions on $X$ with Lipschitz constant at most $1$.
 In the same paper, Corollary 1.14 states that the $W_1$-distance between any Entov--Polterovich symplectic quasi-state on $M=\C P^n$ or $M=S^2\times S^2$ and the collection of Aarnes quasi-states on $M$ is positive.